Dr Mercy Kiprono, not her real name, recounts an important case she faced on Christmas Day 2012.

 This week the WFSA announced that applications are open for our WFSA-Baxter Scholarship to attend Euroanaesthesia in May.

 We spoke to Dr Ruxandra Marin, a former Baxter scholar who was funded to attend the Euroanesthesia conference along with four others in May 2015.
-We discussed what she learned at the conference and how the experience has . . .
+We discussed what she learned at the conference and how the . . .

 WFSA Anaesthesia Tutorials are making learning easy and accessible for everyone: Inside the ATOTW project